 Michael Tompkins is CEO and general manager of Hilton Head Health (HHH).
 President of the International Spa Association and former CEO of Miraval Resorts and Spas, brings his extensive wealth of knowledge to HHH to lead the current expansion of this weight loss and wellness resort.

-Garrett Mersberger is manager at Kohler Waters Spa in Kohler, Wisconsin, one of only 41 five-star spas worldwide.
-The spa is known for their soothing and innovative water-inspired treatments.
+Garrett Mersberger is the manager at Kohler Waters Spa in Kohler, Wisconsin, one of only 41 five-star spas worldwide.
+The spa is known for its soothing and innovative water-inspired treatments.

-Anne Patton is spa director at the Waldorf Astoria Spa at the Boulders Resort in Scottsdale, Arizona.
+Anne Patton is Spa Director at the Boulders Resort & Spa in Scottsdale, Arizona.
 This beautiful, bucolic property (including a championship golf course), spans 1,300 acres of the Sonoran Desert foothills.